lilactown/helix/docs/creating-elements.md

 ;;                     :children #js [ ... ]}
 ```

-### Creating elements dynamically

-Sometimes you need more dynamism than the `$` macro can give you.
-In 99% of the
-cases, `$` should be fine, but there is also the `$$` function which will do
-all interpretation of type and props at runtime.
-This is slower, but more
-dynamic and gives you all of the other semantics for native elements and props.

 ### Factory functions

 Factory functions can be used instead of calls to `$`.
 Factory functions will